Plan Your Vote SA Elections

 39% in March primary (1st place)

-Texas State Senator, District 11 (Galveston area).
-7th-generation Texan with a UT Austin finance degree and UT law degree.
+Texas State Senator, District 11 (Galveston area), since 2023.
+Previously served in the Texas House (2019–2023).
+University of Texas at Austin (BBA, finance) and University of Texas School of Law graduate.
 President of Middleton Oil Company; also owns ranching, cattle, and farming operations.
-Former Texas House member and chairman of the Texas Freedom Caucus.
-Has self-funded over $10 million into the race.
+Former chairman of the Texas Freedom Caucus.

 Campaign site →